-Qualifications to provide Documentation
+Qualifications to Provide Documentation

 • A provider cannot be a family member, relative, or someone with a primarily personal relationship with the student or student's family.

-Accepted Documentation
+Documentation

-The student may provide DSS with:
+The student may submit to DSS:

 • It clearly identifies a condition or disability protected under the Americans with Disabilities Act of 1990 and/or Section 504 of the Rehabilitation Act of 1973.